-The agreed plan provides:
+The agreed plan includes:

 - the opening of five border crossings for humanitarian aid,